 Confidential teacher recommendation form (Please use the appropriate form.
 See top-right corner for grade of applicant.)

 Transcripts from applicant’s former school, for applicants to Grades 1-5

-Students entering Kindergarten are scheduled to take part in one of our Gan Visiting Days.
+Students entering Ganon/Gan are scheduled to take part in one of our Visiting Days.
 This in-house screening lasts 1½ hours and gives the school and students the opportunity to begin to get to know each other.
-While children visit our Gan classrooms with other applicants, parents are invited to meet informally with administrators, teachers and current parents.
+During the screening, parents are invited to meet informally with administrators, teachers and current parents.
 Late applicants who miss the scheduled screening may be required to have a psycho-educational evaluation by a licensed psychologist (WPPSII).

-Students entering first grade are scheduled for an individual visit to our school at which they are evaluated for first grade readiness.
-This screening lasts approximately 1½ hours.
+Students entering first grade are scheduled for a visit to our school at which they are evaluated for first grade readiness.
 Applicants to first grade may be required to have a psycho-educational evaluation by a licensed psychologist (WPPSII).

 Students entering grades 2-5 are required to spend two consecutive days visiting our school.
 During the visit, applicants participate in all classroom activities.
 They also meet with reading, math and Jewish studies specialists.
 Applicants to grades 2-5 may be required to have a psycho-educational evaluation by a licensed psychologist (WISC-III).